 You can file this one under “stuff I actually make with frequency.”
 Most of the time I just have an idea in an offhand sort of way and it ends up here.
 Then there’s that pile of old reliables that I make all the time, without even thinking that maybe they could be awesome and fun-wow for you guys too.
 So we’re gonna try that today.
 We got back from New York the other night and I think I’m still full?
 I really wanted the ritual of a leisurely, stew-centered afternoon though, just to usher in this fall thing properly and to get back into the rhythm of everyday living.
 The air smells like crushed grape skins and crunchy, slowly-fading leaves at night.
 I got myself a new mug for all those hot beverages and our apple tree is killing it out there right now.
 Give me all of your autumn leaf emojis, people.
 We are READY over here.

-But on this stew thing!
+But on this stew!
 The first time I had a bit of a fancier, totally vegan dining experience, I ate something like this.
 I read “sweet potatoes, warm spices, smoky tomatoes, wilted greens etc etc,” on the menu and knew that it was going to change my life.
 Yep, totally did.
 It was familiar, unusual, comforting, new, exciting… and it came with an adorable scoop of purple rice pilaf.
-And there was really good organic wine.
-Shortly afterward I was sold on the whole plant-based way of life and not too long after that, I figured out how to make this supreme comfort food all by my badass self.
+And there was really good wine.
+Shortly afterward I was sold on the whole plant-based way of life and not too long after that, I figured out how to make this supreme comfort food at home.
 I might even say that my version is better than that first time memory.
 I add chopped dates and a little lemon zest, go heavy on the warm spices–the cinnamon is the best part–and I utilize one of my fave pantry items: fire roasted crushed tomatoes.
-Yeah dudes.
-Gettin’ real cozy up in here.
+Getting real cozy up in here!

 Print recipe here!